Malibongwe-2019/Malibongwe-2019/README.md

 - Volunteers
 - Sponsors
 - Community members
-- Organisations interested in partnerships
+- Organization's interested in partnerships
 - Members of the public interested in learning about LITTLE EDEN
 - People interested in supporting people with intellectual disabilities

-# 3. Website Goals and Objectives
+3. Website Goals and Objectives

 The main goal of the website is to create an informative and easy-to-use online platform for LITTLE EDEN Society.